 - While they’ll surface for air every once in a while, they can actually breathe in through their skin while underwater.

 - They prefer hunting for small fish to attacking people out for a swim.
-When you approach one, it’ll try and get away as fast as it can.

 - They’re the most ‘pelagic’ snake in the world.
 This means that they’re one of the very few snakes that are comfortable swimming out in the open ocean, far away from the shore.
-That’s why they have such a wide range.

 - Yellow-bellied sea snakes hunt by waiting motionless at the surface of the water.
 Because fish are attracted to the shadows of things floating, they come straight to the waiting snake.
 The snake then lashes out at the nearest fish, if they get too close.

 Timber rattlesnakes are the most widespread U.S. species.
 Unlike many other species, you can find them from as far south as Texas to as far north as Wisconsin and southern Minnesota.